ameyer30/Internet-Usage-Statistics-By-Age/README.md

 ## Notes

+The entirety of this data was collected in 2024, spanning all 12 months

 This project is intended for learning and portfolio purposes and demonstrates foundational Power BI dashboard design and analysis techniques.